reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 What works:

-- Canon GUI with menu navigation - most DIGIC 4 and 5 models, some DIGIC 3 models
+- Canon GUI with menu navigation - most DIGIC 3, 4 and 5 models,
-- Limited support for DIGIC 2, 3, 6 and 7 models
+- Limited support for DIGIC 2, 6 and 7 models
-- Limited support for some PowerShot models
+- Limited support for some PowerShot models (including recent EOS M models)
 - Limited support for secondary DryOS cores (such as Eeko or 5D4 AE processor)
 - File I/O works on most models (both SD and CF); might be unreliable
 - Bootloader emulation works on all supported models (from DIGIC 2 to DIGIC 7)